 Sprinkle the crumble mixture over the top of the sweet potatoes until it covers the dish in a flat layer.

 Bake at 350F for 45-50 minutes, or until golden brown on the top.

 Preparing sweet potato casserole ahead of time

-You can, of course, bake the sweet potatoes ahead of time to cut down on baking/cooling time.
+- First, you can bake the sweet potatoes ahead of time to cut down on day-of baking and cooling prep.

-To reheat, cover with foil and reheat in oven for 10-20 minutes until warm.
-Be sure to check periodically to ensure the topping does not burn.
+To reheat, cover the dish with foil and place it in the oven for 10-20 minutes until warm.
+Check it periodically to ensure that the topping doesn’t burn.

 Sweet potato base:

 - 3lbs sweet potatoes, about 4 cups mashed.

 - 1 egg

 - 1/4 cup maple syrup